When someone goes through a breakup, it’s common for others to say:

 “She didn’t really love you.”

-“It wasn’t actual love, just infatuation.”
+“It wasn’t true love, just infatuation.
+True love is rare.”

 All this doesn’t just come from others.
 A person’s own mind can do this too.

 Sam was in a relationship with Sara for three years.
 Everything was great.
 It was an ideal relationship.
 They were both deeply in love with each other.
 However, for some reason, things didn’t work out between them and they broke up amicably.

 While Sam was trying to move on from the relationship, the following thoughts haunted his mind:

 “Did she even love me?”

 “Was it true love?”

 Although his relationship with Sara was great, why was Sam questioning it now?